-When you’re content with a setup, it’s hard to imagine sound can significantly improve after that -whether it’s a first pair of $50 in ears as an upgrade of the free earbuds you got with your smartphone, an entry model in the audiophile market or a TOTL custom – that feeling always remains that this must be as good as it gets.
+When you’re content with a setup, it’s hard to imagine sound can significantly improve after that -whether it’s the first $50 IEM as an upgrade of the free earbuds you got with your smartphone, an entry model in the audiophile market or a TOTL custom – that feeling always remains that this must be as good as it gets.
 Let’s chalk it down to human nature.
 But we all started with listening to $10 earbuds connected to a phone, iPod or even Discman or Walkman (I’m talking old school – the cassette players).
 And we thoroughly enjoyed our music regardless.
 But if you’re on this website, chances are you’ve experienced a significant improvement in quality since.
 But still, once settled in with a decent pair of iems from what I consider the top of the consumer market (around $300), it’s hard to grasp in which area’s there’s room for improvement, and if it’s really worth the expense.

-That perpetual question, whether the price different is really worth it, is not one I’m even remotely going to try to answer.
+That perpetual question, whether the price difference is really worth it, is not one I’m even remotely going to try to answer.
 Fact is, a $300 earphone will get you 80% of the way, providing a thoroughly enjoyable musical experience.
 Every $500 you go up the ladder after that, an iem’s capability can significantly and quite audibly improve – but at the same time drastically affect the price to value ratio.
 Whether the improvement is worth it starts to rely more heavily on a buyer’s personal experience, preference, and of course – financial situation.

 But there’s something similar going on at the other end of the market; the top of the audiophile market.
-Once accustomed to high end monitors, it’s very easy to think the lower end of the market has nothing to offer.
-While in fact, every iem still has its set of strengths and weaknesses, and a lower tier iem can very well outperform a high grade iem in a specific ability or musical genre.
-Higher tier iems will generally improve in overall technical ability; but signature still determines a great deal of overall appreciation.
-In this case a lower tier iem might match someone’s preference better, or simply be a valuable addition as a specialist to a wider collection.
+Once accustomed to high-end monitors, it’s very easy to think the lower end of the market has nothing to offer.
+While in fact, every iem still has its set of strengths and weaknesses, and a lower tier iem can very well outperform a high-grade iem in a specific ability or musical genre.
+Higher tier iems will generally improve in overall technical ability, but signature still determines a great deal of overall appreciation.
+In this case, a lower tier iem might match someone’s preference better, or simply be a valuable addition as a specialist to a wider collection.

 Subjective and objective influences on the perception of sound